CodeExpertETH/TaskCodeExpert/README.md

 # You task

-Write your code in javascript (either browser or nodejs).
+Write your code in javascript/typescript (either browser or nodejs).

 Provided an array of metadata objects as described above, your task is to display the project tree, as seen by a student at the current timepoint (`current === true`).
 You are free to choose how you want to print the project tree (console is good enough for us).